zipii/STI-UI/content/site/lt/index.md

 __Parašyk mums šiuo adresu [info@savetheinternet.eu](mailto:info@savetheinternet.eu)__

 Gal turi šio tinklapio patobulinimo idėją?
 Puiku, mums reikia tavęs.
-Visas šio tinklapio šaltinio kodas pateiktas [GitHub ](https://github.com/Netzfreiheit/STI-UI), jis gali būti išskleistas, patobulintas ir grąžintas mums atgal.
+Visas šio tinklapio šaltinio kodas pateiktas [GitHub](https://github.com/Netzfreiheit/STI-UI), jis gali būti išskleistas, patobulintas ir grąžintas mums atgal.

 Ko mums visada reikia: pagalbos darant vertimus.
 Taigi jei moki kokią nors kalbą, kurios mes čia nenurodėme, tuomet parašyk mums.

 ### Duomenų apsaugos direktyva

-Mes išsaugosime tavo komentarus konsultacijoms su BEREC gautųjų laiškų dėžutėje Austrijoje patalpintoje el.pašto paskyroje, iki išsiunčiant šį laišką su Jūsų komentarais oficialioms BEREC konsultacijoms.
-BEREC duomenų apsaugos direktyvas rasi [čia](http://berec.europa.eu/eng/document_register/subject_matter/berec_office/download/0/4615-privacy-statement-berec-office-policy-do_0.pdf).
-BEREC paskelbs visus komentarus, kurie nepažymėti kaip konfidencialūs.
-Organizacijos, remiančios šią kampaniją, galbūt taip pat analizuoja komentarus, kurie per šį tinklapį siunčiami BEREC ir nepažymėti kaip konfidencialūs.
-Praėjus mėnesiui po oficialių konsultacijų ištrinsime visus komentarus.
+We store your comments to the BEREC consultation in the inbox of an e-mail address hosted in Austria until we forward these e-mails with your comments to the official BEREC consultation.
+You can find the Privacy Policy of BEREC for consultations [here](http://berec.europa.eu/eng/document_register/subject_matter/berec_office/download/0/4615-privacy-statement-berec-office-policy-do_0.pdf).
+Arbeitskreis Vorratsdaten Österreich and Bits of Freedom have access to, process and will retain the comments and e-mail addresses sent to BEREC through this website for technical purposes.
+BEREC will publish all responses that are not marked as confidential.
+The organisations behind this campaign are listed on the bottom of this website.
+One month after the official consultation period has ended we will delete all comments and email addresses associated with those comments.

-Šiame tinklapyje mes renkame su asmens privačiu gyvenimu nesusijusią informaciją naudodami tam palankią privatumo nepažeidžiančią tinklapio analizės programinę įrangą [Piwik](https://piwik.org/).
+We collect non-personal information on this website with [Piwik](https://piwik.org/), a privacy friendly web analytics software.

-Jei tu [prenumeruoji naujienlaiškį](#subscribe-to-newsletter){: data-scroll="true"}, mes tavo el. pašto adresą išsaugome adresatų sąraše ir duomenų bazėje.
+If you [subscribe to the newsletter](#subscribe-to-newsletter){: data-scroll="true"} your email address will be stored in a mailing list and database which is administrated and hosted by European Digital Rights.
+They are the only organisation which has the right to send you messages if you sign up to the newsletter.
+You can unsubscribe from that newsletter at any time and will receive no further messages.
 {{ END HOME CONTACT-US }}

 {{ BEGIN HOME SUPPORTED-BY }}